eusebiedev/PierresMarket.Solution/README.md

 bin
 appsettings.json
 ```
-4. Navigate to this project's production directory called "Factory" with $ `cd Factory`.
+4. Navigate to this project's production directory called "PierresMarket" with $ `cd PierresMarket`.
 5. Within the production directory create a new file called `appsettings.json` with $ `touch appsettings.json`.
 6. Within `appsettings.json`, paste in the following code, replacing `user-id`, and `password` with your own username and password.
 (remove square brackets when inputting your details):